Gitii/PackedPrettier/README.md

 `prettier` is compiled for

 -   Windows x64

 -   Linux x64

-and the loader requires
+and the loader requires either

-* .Net Standard 2.1
+-   .Net Core 3.1

-* .Net 5
+-   .Net 5

-* .Net 6
+-   .Net 6

 # Found a bug?
 Have a suggestion?